Eddie Butler (baseball): Texas Rangers

 On July 27, 2018, Butler (along with Rollie Lacy and Alexander Ovalles) was traded to the Texas Rangers in exchange for Cole Hamels.
-In 22 appearances, he pitched to a 6.47 ERA in 32 innings while going 2/2 in save opportunities.
-He elected free agency on November 21, 2018.
+In 22 appearances, he pitched to a 6.47 ERA in 32 innings while going 2-for-2 in save opportunities.
+Butler elected free agency on November 21.

 NC Dinos

 On December 3, 2018, Butler signed a one-year, $800,000 contract with the NC Dinos of the KBO League.
-He was waived on July 3, 2019, after pitching to a 3–6 record with a 4.76 ERA in 13 starts.
+He was waived on July 3, 2019, after pitching to a 3–6 record with a 4.76 ERA and 49 strikeouts in 13 starts.

 Chicago Dogs

-On June 17, 2020, Butler signed with the Chicago Dogs of the American Association.
-On November 12, 2020, Butler was released by the Dogs.
+On June 17, 2020, Butler signed with the Chicago Dogs of the American Association of Independent Professional Baseball.
+In 12 games (11 starts) for the Dogs, he struggled to an 0-7 record and 5.65 ERA with 40 strikeouts across 65 1/3 innings pitched.
+On November 12, Butler was released by Chicago.

 Kansas City Royals

 On May 4, 2021, Butler signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 However, the next day, the Kansas City Royals organization purchased Butler's contract and assigned him to the Triple-A Omaha Storm Chasers.
 Butler made 27 appearances for Omaha, going 7–3 with a 6.01 ERA and 55 strikeouts.
-On September 8, 2021, the Royals released Butler.
+On September 8, the Royals released Butler.

 Southern Maryland Blue Crabs

 On April 13, 2022, Butler signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
-Butler started 26 games for the Blue Crabs in 2022, posting a 12–6 record and 4.94 ERA with 94 strikeouts in 155.0 innings pitched.
+Butler started 26 games for the Blue Crabs in 2022, posting a 12–6 record and 4.94 ERA with 94 strikeouts in 155 innings pitched.

 Charleston Dirty Birds

 On January 27, 2023, Butler was traded to the Charleston Dirty Birds of the Atlantic League of Professional Baseball in exchange for infielder Jose Rosario.
+In 3 starts, he struggled to a 9.82 ERA with 8 strikeouts in 11 innings of work.
+On July 25, Butler was released by Charleston.